PLBFischer/TMD-structures-moire/README.md

-# Semester Project Code Paolo Fischer
+# Exciton Binding Energies in Moire

 This is a repository for a research internship I did in the summer of 2023 at the group of Prof. Imamoglu at ETH Zurich.
 In this project I developed a numerical simulation of the band strucutre of transition metal dichalcogenide (TMD) bilayers with moire.
 In addition to this, I implemented a method to solve Fredholm equations with singular kernels to find the excitonic energy levels.
 It contains: